Back to Glossary

 Track Terminology

-Understanding groove selection helps explain why you'll see cars spread across different parts of the track during a race, rather than all following the exact same path like a train.
+Understanding the high groove helps explain why you'll see race cars spread across different parts of the track rather than all following the exact same path.
+Drivers are constantly searching for the fastest way around, and the high line represents one important option in their toolkit.

 Never Miss a Race!